1968 United States presidential election: Johnson withdraws

 "With America's sons in the fields far away, with America's future under challenge right here at home, with our hopes and the world's hopes for peace in the balance every day, I do not believe that I should devote an hour or a day of my time to any personal partisan causes or to any duties, other than the awesome duties of this office — the presidency of your country.
 Accordingly, I shall not seek, and I will not accept, the nomination of my party for another term as your President."

-Not discussed publicly at the time was Johnson's concern that he might not survive another term — Johnson's health was poor, and he had already suffered a serious heart attack in 1955.
+Not discussed publicly at the time was Johnson's concern that he might not survive another term – Johnson's health was poor, and he had already suffered a serious heart attack in 1955.
 He died on January 22, 1973, two days after the end of the new presidential term.
-Bleak political forecasts also contributed to Johnson's withdrawal; internal polling by Johnson's campaign in Wisconsin, the next state to hold a primary election, showed the President trailing badly.
+Bleak political forecasts also contributed to Johnson's withdrawal; internal polling by Johnson's campaign in Wisconsin, the next state to hold a primary election, showed him trailing badly.
+This was the second and until Joe Biden's withdrawal from the 2024 race most recent time an incumbent US president eligible to run withdrew from the presidential election.

 Historians have debated why Johnson quit a few days after his weak showing in New Hampshire.
 Jeff Shesol says Johnson wanted out of the White House, but also wanted vindication; when the indicators turned negative, he decided to leave.
 Lewis L. Gould says that Johnson had neglected the Democratic party, was hurting it by his Vietnam policies, and under-estimated McCarthy's strength until the last minute, when it was too late for Johnson to recover.
-Randall Bennett Woods said Johnson realized he needed to leave, in order for the nation to heal.
+Randall Bennett Woods said Johnson realized he needed to leave, for the nation to heal.
 Robert Dallek writes that Johnson had no further domestic goals, and realized that his personality had eroded his popularity.
 His health was poor, and he was pre-occupied with the Kennedy campaign; his wife was pressing for his retirement, and his base of support continued to shrink.
 Leaving the race would allow him to pose as a peace-maker.
 Anthony J. Bennett, however, said Johnson "had been forced out of a re-election race in 1968 by outrage over his policy in Southeast Asia".